bitcointranscripts/bitcointranscripts/mit-bitcoin-expo/mit-bitcoin-expo-2025/bitcoin-core-developer-roundtable.md

 **Antoine Poinsot:** 00:32:40

 okay, but I think that's something that is worth and I cannot pronounce this word, so I'm going to skip it.
 Just making importance of this is that we need accountability from maintainers but again, you can just do stuff and there is accountability that comes from non-maintainer contributors.
-For instance, I can think of Marker, who keeps reviewing every single request that gets merged and finds bugs after it's merged and say, before the release, he found a bug that was merged and we did not have CI, and he read the code and since he has a compiler in his head or something.
+For instance, I can think of Marko, who keeps reviewing every single request that gets merged and finds bugs after it's merged and say, before the release, he found a bug that was merged and we did not have CI, and he read the code and since he has a compiler in his head or something.
 He realized that's not valid C++ and he just said, well, you merged invalid C++.
 That's sort of a leadership, but just maybe leading by example more than trying to get people to do what he wants.

 ## Open discussion on specific soft fork proposals (OpCat and CTV)